 - Google Calendar (free) – Great for keeping track of deadlines and posting schedules.

 - Creative Market – This is where I get my pre-made graphics, fonts, etc. They also give away several items for free each week and offer just generally high-quality products.

-- Flickr (free) – Great for finding stock photography (just do a search for Creative Commons licensed images.
+- Unsplash (free) – Great for finding free, beautiful stock photography for making things like blog headers and Pinterest images.

 This job is pretty much perfect for me in so many ways and I am so, so thankful for the opportunity to earn a little extra income and do something that I truly enjoy, while still being able to stay home with my babies. 🙂